Visit to Poble Espanyol and step into a fairy story in a world full of magic and passion – Experience the Spanish soul.

 More than 20 craftsmen work on the site which you can see make pieces of glass, leather, jewellery and guitars in person.
 Among them one of the last glass furnaces in Spain.
 All of this makes Poble Espanyol a unique shopping centre, open 365 days a year.

 The Poble Espanyol was designed by the architect Josep Puig i Cadafach in 1929 for the World Exhibition of Barcelona to showcase the diversity of Spanish culture.
-Following a search through the length and breadth of Spain, 117 buildings were chosen, which are now visited by 1.3 million people every year.
+Following a search through the length and breadth of Spain, 117 buildings were chosen, which are now visited by more than one million people every year.

 Opening times of Poble Espanyol:

 Tuesday, Wednesday, Thursday and Sundays: 9.00am until midnight

 Saturdays: 9.00am to 4.00am

 Opening times of Craftshops & Shops

 Autumn and spring: 10.00am to 19.00hrs